7 common mistakes in sourcing and

-The Plan-to-Pay (P2P) cycle covers everything from planning purchasing needs to paying suppliers.
-However, in this process it is common to encounter challenges and errors that result in loss of efficiency, increased costs, among others.
+The Plan-to-Pay (P2P) cycle covers from the planning of purchasing needs to the payment of suppliers.
+However, in this process it is common to find challenges and errors that result in loss of efficiency, increased costs, among others.
 In these cases, technology plays a key role in preventing and mitigating these situations.

-A lack of process visibility can generate unnecessary costs, non-compliance with regulations and possible interruptions in the Chain.
+A lack of process visibility can lead to unnecessary costs, non-compliance with regulations and possible disruptions in the supply chain.

-The solution: Implementing purchasing management software can contribute to complete visibility of processes, from planning to payment.
-This helps you make informed decisions and maintain control.
+The solution: Implementing procurement management software can contribute to complete visibility of processes, from planning to payment.
+This helps to make informed decisions and maintain control.

 When departments operate as islands that do not communicate, there is a risk of duplicating efforts, generating rework, having duplicate payments, purchasing goods that exist in stock and increasing costs.

-The solution: Implement an integrated management system in a single environment that connects the areas involved and their users in the supply process.
-This will allow for fluid communication, access to information in real time and effective collaboration.
+The solution: Implement an integrated management system in a single environment that connects the areas involved and their users in the sourcing process.
+This will allow for fluid communication, real-time access to information and effective collaboration.

 3. Failure to meet deadlines

-Delays in requisitions or payments can have a negative impact on the supply chain and the relationship with suppliers.
+Delays in requisitions or payments can have a negative impact on the supply chain and supplier relationships.

-The Solution : Use task automation software to set reminders and notifications, ensuring each stage of the process is completed.
+The solution: Use task automation software to set reminders and notifications, ensuring that each step of the process is completed.

 4. Lack of supplier comparison

-Hiring the first available supplier instead of comparing options can result in uncompetitive pricing, lower product quality, and opaque processes.
+Hiring the first available supplier instead of comparing options can result in uncompetitive pricing, inferior product quality and non-transparent processes.

-The solution: Use a technological platform that allows prequalifying suppliers and applying filters to make informed decisions.
-If this is combined with data analysis tools that compare prices, delivery times and supplier ratings, processes will be optimized.
+The solution: Use a technology platform that allows supplier pre-qualification and filtering to make informed decisions.
+If this is combined with data analysis tools that compare prices, delivery times and supplier qualifications, processes will be optimized.

 5. Having outdated supplier information

-Using outdated information about products, prices and suppliers leads to rework, delays and erroneous estimates in processes.
+Using outdated information on products, prices and suppliers leads to reprocesses, delays and erroneous estimates in the processes.

-The solution: Implement a supplier management system that integrates updated and validated information about these potential business allies.
+The solution: Implement a supplier management system that integrates updated and validated information on these potential business partners.

-Using manual systems or traditional technologies limits the ability to adapt to growth and changes in business needs.
+Using manual systems or traditional technologies limits the ability to adapt to growth and changing business needs.

-The Solution: SaaS technology platforms are scalable and adapt as the organization grows, allowing you to maintain efficiency and control.
+The solution: SaaS technology platforms are scalable and adapt as the organization grows, maintaining efficiency and control.

 7. Manual processes